 No matter what the colour of the egg is at the end, all eggs start as white in the beginning!

 So now that you know all you can about get to cooking!

 And do share how your journey to hard-boiling your eggs goes!

 Eggs are healthy for your body and to prepare them you need a heavy saucepan, with a tight-fitting lid.
 The heat should never escape from the pot because if it happens then the process of cooking will slow down.

 The water that you will use to boil should be there in sufficient quantity, a bigger pot is always better.
 The eggs will not crack unless the pot is too overcrowded.

 It makes your lunch yummy and they will make your egg salad sandwich taste better.
 Egg devil for your Easter lunch will leave your stomach with an appetite for them.

 You can get the eggs to your liking and the process of trial and error might continue for some time till you learn to do the job perfectly.
 The exact time for boiling eggs that suits your taste buds is something that only you can make out.

-Eat out the boiled eggs once you are finished with it if you want to eat them later keep it in your refrigerator.
-Hard boiled eggs taste excellent with crackled salt and pepper.
+Eat out the boiled eggs once you are finished with them if you want to eat them later keep them in your refrigerator.
+Eggs taste excellent with crackled salt and pepper.
 Some vinegar can also be poured over the eggs after which you can safely store them.